Need something else?

 You can submit feedback to DSNY about the new set-out time policy.

-• Beginning March 1, 2024, all businesses in NYC must follow this rule.
+As of March 1, 2024, all businesses in NYC must use bins when setting out trash for collection.

-This rule does not require the separation of trash and organics, only the use of containers for collection.
+This rule does not require the separation of trash and organics, only the use of bins with secure lids for collection.
 However, some businesses are required to separate their organic waste.
 Learn more at nyc.gov/commercialorganics.

 Setout Times

-• Place waste at the curb 1 hour before closing, or
+Bins may be placed at the curb 1 hour before closing or after 8 PM.

 How to Store Containers